Atlanta Gay Travel

 The Westin Peachtree Plaza

-The Westin Peachtree Plaza is the most popular gay friendly hotel in the Peachtree Center Hotel District of Atlanta.
+The Westin Peachtree Plaza is a wonderful gay friendly hotel option in the Peachtree Center Hotel District.
 Designed by the famous Atlanta-based architect John C. Portman Jr., the hotel has a beautiful neo-futurist design.

-An enormous hotel, The Westin stands out within Atlanta’s skyline.
+An enormous building, The Westin stands out along the skyline.
 Travelers love the room’s lofty views of the entire city.
 And up in the rooftop restaurant, they’re even more impressive.

 More Atlanta Hotels I Recommend